How the Geological Society works

 .
 All meetings are advertised in the Events section on this site.

-Reporting to Council are six standing committees.
+Reporting to Council are four standing committees.
 These are:

-Each Committee (except the Information Management Committee, which is chaired by a member of Council) is chaired by an Honorary Secretary for a term of three years.
-Reporting to Council through these committees are various sub-committees with special functions, some temporary, some permanent (e.g., the Corporate Affiliates Committee, which reports through the Management and Finance Committee, and the Library Advisory Committee, which reports through the Information Management Committee).
+Except for the Finance and Planning Committee, each Committee is chaired by a Secretary for a term of three years.
+The Finance and Planning Committee is chaired by the Treasurer.
+Reporting to Council through these committees are various sub-committees with special functions, some temporary, some permanent and these are shown on the individual pages for each committee (for example, the Corporate Affiliates Committee, which reports through the Finance and Planning Committee, and the Library Users Group, which reports through the Publications and Information Committee).

 The Society publishes an Annual Report in April.
 This contains a review of the activities of the past year, obituary notices, the report of the Society’s Auditors and (in a second volume) the full accounts.